Edgar121207/MSCI151_Coursework5_Muhammad_Edgar_Al_Farizi/README.md

 Quick Cost Summary: A pandas DataFrame summarizing the total weekly costs for all models, followed by a bar chart visualization of these costs.
 Comprehensive Recommendation Report: A detailed markdown report summarizing the findings, insights, and actionable recommendations derived from comparing all models.
 Customization
-Users can modify the initial parameters in the 'Data Preparation' section (e.g., baristas, cost, avail, minweekly, barista_skills, required_skills_per_block) to test different scenarios relevant to their specific coffee shop.
-New build_ and solve_ functions can be created to explore additional constraints or objectives.
+Users can modify the initial parameters in the 'Data Preparation' section

 Contributing
 Feel free to fork this repository, contribute improvements, or suggest new scenarios for optimization.

-License
-[Optional: Add license information here, e.g., MIT License]